 You can help!

-Billy the beagle in this graphic was rescued from a closed vivisection laboratory by Huha.
+Billy the beagle in the image at the top of the page was rescued from a closed research laboratory by Huha.
 You can help by letting the government know that no animals, rats or dogs, should be put through what Billy went through.